aokugel/Django-Blog-Website/README.md

 - A sleek and modern design
 - REST Api integration

-### Setup & Installation
-Give instructions on how to set up and install your project.
-Link to an installer or release if you have one available.

 ### Usage & Details
 The website runs all on aws.
 The web layer runs on nginx, which is running in an ec2 instance running ubuntu.
 Nginx communiates with django via a unix socket running on gunicorn.
 The database is running on postgresql running on aws rds.
 This is a diagram of the architecture: